sryze/ping/README.md

 ping
 ====

-This is a simple implementation of the `ping` command in C. It was done for learning more about raw sockets and how ping really works.
+This is a simple implementation of the `ping` command in C. It was created for learning more about raw sockets and how ping works.

 Example usage: